Can You Shock Pool Without Running Filter? Safe Method

 Essential Circulation Requirements

-Your pump must still run to circulate water through the return jets.
+Running the pump (set to recirculate) is the easiest way to circulate water through the return jets.
+If you have no pump running at all, you can still distribute the shock by adding liquid chlorine slowly around the perimeter and brushing thoroughly and repeatedly — which is how many above-ground owners have long done it.
 Set your multiport valve to "Recirculate" mode if available.
 This allows water to flow through the pump and back to the pool without passing through the filter media.

 Step-by-Step Process